Proud to be celebrating 170 years in business

-Directors are under an obligation to comply with duties set out in the Companies Act 2006 which include a duty to promote the success of the company, to exercise reasonable care, skill and diligence and to exercise independent judgment.
+Directors are under an obligation to comply with duties set out in the Companies Act 2006 which include a duty to promote the success of the company, to exercise reasonable care, skill and diligence, and to exercise independent judgement.

-Our team are able to advise you about all of your duties as a company director.
-We are often called upon to advise when a company is in financial difficulties and when a liquidator or administrator is claiming that directors have been guilty of wrongful trading/ fraudulent trading or other breaches of insolvency legislation.
+Our team are able to advise on all of your duties as a company director.
+We are often called upon to advise when a company is in financial difficulties and when a liquidator or administrator is claiming that directors have been guilty of wrongful trading/fraudulent trading or other breaches of insolvency legislation.

 • A shadow director is an individual that gives directions or instructions and the directors of a company are accustomed to act on those instructions.
 A shadow director is defined in the Companies Act 2006.